What You Need to Know About Wi-Fi Extenders

 Adjust Your App Settings

-Make sure you close apps after you exit them on mobile devices, or set your apps to only be able to access the Internet when open.
+Make sure you close the apps.
+Once you are done using them on your mobile device.
+You can also set your apps to only be able to access the internet when open.

 Reboot Your Modem & Router

 When rebooting, have the device unplugged for at least 10 seconds.
-This will allow capacitors to drain and the memory to clear.
+This will allow the capacitors to drain and the memory to clear.

 Manage Devices